Angelica: Cultivation and uses

 Some species are grown as flavouring agents or for their medicinal properties.
 The most notable of these is garden angelica (A. archangelica), which is commonly known simply as angelica.
-Natives of Lapland use the fleshy roots as food and the stalks as medicine.
 Crystallized strips of young angelica stems and midribs are green in colour and are sold as decorative and flavoursome cake decoration material, but may also be enjoyed on their own.
 The roots and seeds are commonly used to flavour gin.
 Its presence accounts for the distinct flavour of many liqueurs, such as Chartreuse.

-Among the Sami people of Lapland, the plant is used to make a traditional musical instrument the fadno.
+Angelica roots are used in perfumery as a plant analogue of musk.

 Seacoast angelica (A. lucida) has been eaten as a wild version of celery.